jjatria/AI-FANN/README.md

     Some other parameters can however be set to change the way the RPROP algorithm works, but it is only recommended for users with insight in how the RPROP training algorithm works.
-The RPROP training algorithm is described by [Riedmiller and Braun, 1993], but the actual learning algorithm used here is the iRPROP- training algorithm which is described by [Igel and Husken, 2000] which is a variant of the standard RPROP training algorithm.
+The RPROP training algorithm is described by [Riedmiller and Braun (1993)](#references), but the actual learning algorithm used here is the iRPROP- training algorithm which is described by [Igel and Hüsken (2000)](#references) which is a variant of the standard RPROP training algorithm.

 * FANN_TRAIN_QUICKPROP